spanderok/rsschool-cv/README.md

-# RESTful API
-Used MongoDB, express, typescript
+#REST API with Express & MongoDB